HLXII/Evolve-Autoscript/README.md

 * Refactor some Auto Settings to use Vues object rather than parsing DOM for buttons, which increases performance (Auto Tax, Auto Battle)
 * Add Auto Ejector inline settings
 * Add special settings column to Priority List (percent buy for ARPA, crate/container buy amount, mercs max money)
-* Optimize allocate function (Can remove initial prevError calc and choose allocation by differential)
 * Optimize researched function (Can use querySelector or somehow use the vues/def)
 * Optimize UI clicks with multiplier buttons
 * Add Auto Battle campaign run fall timer (If checkWounded is unchecked or if you don't have enough soldiers, the run campaign check runs infinitely.
 If a successful campaign can't be found, set a wait timer so it doesn't infinitely loop and hog clicks)